-It can happen that all our attempts are unsuccessful.
-If a post fails, navigate to the Publishing Errors section in Publish to find your your post and the error message.
+Occasionally, a post in Publish may fail to publish for a variety of reasons.
+Navigate to the Publishing Errors section in Publish to find your your post and the error message.

-In this article, we've put together an overview of the most common reasons for posts to experience a publishing issue.
-Luckily, each of these issues are quite easy to resolve.
+In this article, we've put together an overview of the most common reasons you might encounter a post publishing issue.

 - Unsupported media formats